 The Supplemental Nutrition Assistance Program (SNAP) is administered in each state to provide assistance to low-income individuals so they can buy the food they need to maintain a healthy diet.
 Special rules broaden the availability of benefits to households that contain at least one individual who has reached the age of 60.

 Formerly known as the “food stamp” program, the stigma that was once associated with food stamps has largely been eliminated.
 Instead of paying for food with stamps or coupons, seniors use a benefits card that is similar to a credit card.
-The average benefit for seniors is $113 per month.
+The average benefit for seniors living alone is $105 per month in fiscal year 2020.

 A number of community-based organizations help seniors apply for SNAP benefits.
 Many of those organizations are supported by the National Council on Aging’s (NCOA) Senior SNAP Enrollment Initiative.
 The NCOA website also has an online tool that seniors can use to determine their eligibility for SNAP and other benefits programs.